Lithuania: Foreign relations

 Lithuania became a member of the United Nations on 18 September 1991, and is a signatory to a number of its organizations and other international agreements.
 It is also a member of the European Union, the Council of Europe, Organization for Security and Cooperation in Europe, as well as NATO and its adjunct North Atlantic Coordinating Council.
 Lithuania gained membership in the World Trade Organization on 31 May 2001, and joined the OECD on 5 July 2018, while also seeking membership in other Western organizations.
 Lithuania has established diplomatic relations with 149 countries.

-In 2011, Lithuania hosted the Organization for Security and Co-operation in Europe Ministerial Council Meeting.
 During the second half of 2013, Lithuania assumed the role of the presidency of the European Union.

-Lithuania is also active in developing cooperation among northern European countries.
+Lithuania is active in developing cooperation among northern European countries.
 It is a member of the interparliamentary Baltic Assembly, the intergovernmental Baltic Council of Ministers and the Council of the Baltic Sea States.

-Lithuania also cooperates with Nordic and the two other Baltic countries through the NB8 format.
+Lithuania cooperates with Nordic and the two other Baltic countries through the Nordic-Baltic Eight format.
 A similar format, NB6, unites Nordic and Baltic members of EU.
 NB6's focus is to discuss and agree on positions before presenting them to the Council of the European Union and at the meetings of EU foreign affairs ministers.
 The Council of the Baltic Sea States (CBSS) was established in Copenhagen in 1992 as an informal regional political forum.
 Its main aim is to promote integration and to close contacts between the region's countries.
 The members of CBSS are Iceland, Sweden, Denmark, Norway, Finland, Germany, Lithuania, Latvia, Estonia, Poland, Russia, and the European Commission.
 Its observer states are Belarus, France, Italy, Netherlands, Romania, Slovakia, Spain, the United States, the United Kingdom, and Ukraine.